 Two prominent figures in the early development of Insight Meditation in Australia were Ilse Lederman (nee Kussel, 1923 - 1997, later Ayya Khemma) and Phra Khantipalo.
 Ilse Lederman organised the first ten day retreats in Queensland in the mid-1970s and brought overseas teachers to lead those retreats.
 She became a founder of Wat Buddha Dhamma (WBD), just north of Sydney with Phra Khantipalo in 1978.
 She later took robes, became known as Ayya Khemma, wrote a number well-received books on practice, including Being Nobody, Going Nowhere: Meditations on the Buddhist Path, and taught worldwide.
 In her later years she was based at Buddha Haus in Munich.

-Phra Khantipalo (1932 - ) led one of the earliest or the earliest IM retreat in Northern NSW in the mid 1970s.
-He is a Pali scholar, has written numerous articles on Buddhism, became the founding abbot of Wat Buddha Dhamma, later disrobed and used a variation of his birth name Lawrence Khantipalo Mills and then still later re-ordained in the Vietnamese Mahayana tradition under the name Mihn Ah.
+Phra Khantipalo (1932 - 2021) led the earliest IM retreat in Australia, in 1974.
+He was a respected Pali scholar and translator, wrote numerous books on Buddhism and became the founding abbot of Wat Buddha Dhamma, which was at the time a very inclusive Dharma centre.
+He later disrobed and used a variation of his birth name Laurence Khantipalo Mills.

 Ilse Lederman and Phra Khantipalo were central to the foundation of Wat Buddha Dhamma.
 The Wat was in the bush surrounded by Dharug National Park, less than two hours’ drive north of Sydney, and it became a thriving Insight Meditation related practice community.
 While it was formally a Wat (a Buddhist temple), it embraced western values and approaches very different to the Theravada norm.
 This was not to last.